Direwolf20-MC/BuildingGadgets/README.md

 Horizontal Column - Horizontal with respect to the players look vector.
 This will be a straight line typically left and right of the block you're looking at.

 Vertical Column - Vertical with respect to the players look vector.
-This will be a straight line typically 'up' and 'down' of the block you're looking at.
+This will be a straight line typically `up` and `down` of the block you're looking at.